trustcrypto/documentation-theme-jekyll/pages/mydoc/features.md

 ### Button Definitions {#button-definitions}

-*   Tap a button for slot A (i.e. Press OnlyKey button 1 for less than 1 second to type out account data stored in slot 1a)
+*   Tap a button for slot <button #>A (i.e. Press OnlyKey button 1 for less than 1 second to type out account data stored in slot 1a)
-*   Hold a button for slot B (i.e. Press OnlyKey button 1 for more than 1 second to type out account data stored in slot 1b)
+*   Hold a button for slot <button #>B (i.e. Press OnlyKey button 1 for more than 1 second to type out account data stored in slot 1b)

-Note: This provides 12 slots, as OnlyKey supports two profiles there are a maximum of 24 accounts.
+***Note: This provides 12 slots, as OnlyKey supports two profiles there are a maximum of 24 accounts.***

 *   Hold button #1 for 5+ seconds to backup OnlyKey - See [secure backup feature](https://docs.crp.to/usersguide.html#secure-encrypted-backup-anywhere) for more information.
 *   Hold button #2 for 5+ seconds to type out slot labels